-February is Heart-Healthy Month, and we want to share our favorite ways to keep your heart happy and healthy.
+February is American Heart-Healthy Month, and we want to share our favorite ways to keep your heart happy and healthy.
 Get up, grab your SUAVS, and let’s go!

 1. Exercise is Good for Your Heart.